 One of the members of the Positive Painters community asked the question: How can a combine two images into one to create a nice painting?
 You ask, I answer :).

-In the following video tutorial, I provide step-by-step instructions on how to composite image for a painting using 2 images and create a single composite image.
+In the following video demonstration, I provide step-by-step instructions on how to composite image for a painting using 2 images and create a single composite image.

 Why you should create a composite image for a painting?